semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](cube_swed_u_inverse.jpg "Rotate Upper Layer Inverse")

 Similarly as before, in these 4 stesp, we applied the commutator ` X Y X' Y' `.
 And because the only common elements between the operations were the swapped edges in the top layer, all other layers are left unchanged.
-We could go on and invent new algorithm, but will stop here for now.
+We could go on and invent other algorithms, but will stop here for now.

+## Parity -

+The algorithms that we have come up with (RoCo, SwEd) work really well, but stragely they have some constraints.
+We cannot rotate just one corner, we have to rotate two of them.
+Similarly we cannot swap only two edges, we have to swap three of them.
+Now why is that?

 ## Conjugates - a cubers second best friends

-Once we came up with some algorithms (RoCo, SwaCo), our next step would be to find ways to apply these algorithms with more flexibly.
+Once we came up with some algorithms (RoCo, SwEd), our next step would be to find ways to apply these algorithms with more flexibly.
 For example these algorithms only work if the cubelets are all in the upper layer and in specific positions.
 This is where conjugates come to our help.

-In group theory the conjugate of an operation X, with another operation Y is defined as the sequence of operations ` X Y X' `.
+In group theory the conjugate of an operation X, with another operation Y is defined as the sequence of ` X Y X' `.
 But from the cubers point of view, the important thing to know is that if X and Y are possible operations on a group, than the conjugate X Y X' also is.
 And this means we can combine moves that we already know in a flexible way and make new algorithms.

-This is typically applied with a setup move X, then doing the main algorithm Y, and finally undoing the setup move X'.
+This is typically applied with a setup move X, then doing the main algorithm Y (usually a commutator), and finally undoing the setup move X'.
 This pattern offers us an easy way to reuse algorithms.
 For example, let's say we want to rotate the upper layer's front-right corner and the bottom layer's back-right corner:

 - **Step1** These corner cubelets we want to rotate are not on the same layer, so we apply a setup move (X) and twist the back face to bring them onto to top layer: `B`